‘Dance Moms’ Abby Lee Miller Still Rules As ‘Source Of Drama’ As Stars Chloe & Christi Lukasiak Tell All

 — Dance Moms (@DanceMoms) August 2, 2017

-The episode showed Abby Lee going from highs to lows in terms of her mood, with the Dance Moms parents expressing concern.
+The episode showed Abby Lee going from highs to lows regarding her mood, with the Dance Moms parents expressing concern.
 Miller showed up late to class following a date, then had one of her famous tantrums soon after.

 Dance Mom mothers also expressed concern about what would happen if and when Abby Lee went to jail, with Jill speculating that Miller was “in denial” as the group got ready for yet another dance competition.